cyberai4k12/curriculum/content/_index.md

   "Distributed Denial of Service",
 ]
 ai_concepts = [
-  "Rule-based AI: An AI system that comprises a set of human-coded rules that result in pre-defined outcomes (similar to if-then logic)."
+  "Rule-based AI: An AI system that comprises a set of human-coded rules that result in pre-defined outcomes (similar to if-then logic).", "Classification",
 ]
 activities = [
   "Discuss Denial of Service attacks",